-$$\mathcal{E} = -\oint_C \frac{\partial \vec{A}}{\partial t} \cdot \vec{d}l. \tag{13}$$
+$$\mathcal{E} = -\oint_C \frac{\partial \vec{A}}{\partial t} \cdot d\vec{l} \tag{13}$$

 Both [4] and [8] hold, on the basis of equation (13) (though not considered as a particular case of the general law (3)), that the induced emf in C is a local phenomenon due to the time variation of the vector potential.
 The experiment by Blondel, that rules out any causal effect of the time variation of the magnetic flux, proves that this interpretation is correct.
-It is worth adding that Rousseaux et al [4] treat in detail the fact that, since the solenoid is finite, the magnetic field outside is not null.
-Without entering into details, we only stress that the contribution of the stray magnetic field to the induced emf in the ring is opposite in sign to that calculated for an ideal solenoid6.
+It is worth adding that Rousseaux at al. [4] treat in detail the fact that, since the solenoid is finite, the magnetic field outside is not null.
+Without entering in details, we only stress that the contribution of the stray magnetic field to the induced emf in the ring is opposite in sign to that calculated for an ideal solenoid 6 .

-4.2.
-Inside an ideal linear solenoid
+4.2 Inside an ideal linear solenoid

 Equations (9) and (11) for the vector potential yield different values of the electric field $-\partial \vec{A}/\partial t$.
-According to the procedure illustrated above, the 'good' vector potential is given by (9).
+According to the procedure illustrated above, the "good" vector potential is given by (9).
 Furthermore, it is clear that (11) cannot be good starting vector potentials because they yield electric fields that depend on the axis choice.
-Of course, from (9) we can get (11) by using, as a gauge function, $\psi = \pm Bxy/2 = \pm \mu_0 n Ixy/2$.
+Of course, from (9) we can get (11) by using, as a gauge function, $\psi = \pm Bxy/2 = \pm \mu_0 nIxy/2$.
 The new vector potentials (11) and the new scalar potential $-\partial \psi/\partial t$ yield the correct fields; however, the presence of a scalar potential different from a constant (zero) is physically meaningless since it is not justified by the sources (the current in the solenoid).
 The new pair of potentials constitutes only a mathematical and superfluous device for calculating the fields: it can be dropped without diminishing the predictive power of the theory.

-5. What is the meaning of 'physical meaning'?
+5 What's the meaning of "physical meaning"?

-Looking at the history of vector potential, one should try to understand if and how the concept of 'physical meaning' has changed in time or in passing from a physicist to another.
+Looking at the history of vector potential, one should try to understand if and how the concept of "physical meaning" has changed in time or in passing from a physicist to another.
 However, this is not the scope of the present paper.
-Instead, we shall try to find a definition of 'physical meaning' that could be applied in all situations.
-Generally speaking, it seems that, explicitly or implicity, a 'physical meaning' is attributed to a theoretical term if this term describes a physical quantity that can be measured.
+Instead, we shall try to find out a definition of "physical meaning" that could be applied in all situations.
+Generally speaking, it seems that, explicitly or implicity, a "physical meaning" is attributed to a theoretical term if this term describes a physical quantity that can be measured.
 However, this apparently sound definition fails to be an acceptable one.